 - All counselors and staff will wear masks as required

 - Campers must bring masks and will be encouraged to wear them when not outdoors or eating, etc.

-Drop-off time for all camps is from 9:00 – 9:30 AM at the street level entrance (to the right of the main entrance by the large iron gates.)
+Drop-off time for all camps takes place from 9:00 – 9:30 AM at the street level entrance (to the right of the main entrance by the large iron gates.)
 Please be prepared to sign your camper in.
-Pick-up for camps is from 2:30 – 3:00 PM, also at the street level entrance.
+Pick-up for week-long camps is from 2:30 – 3:00 PM and for Saturday Mini-camps is 12:30 – 1:00 PM, also at the street level entrance.
 Please be prepared to sign your camper out by providing proper identification.
 Every person who will pick up your camper from the MOST must be entered on the registration form as an authorized pick-up person.
-Late arrivals and early pickups can be made by arrangement with MOST Education Staff.
+Late arrivals and early pickups should be scheduled by arrangement with MOST Education Staff.

 MOST Staff are prohibited by law from administering medication to campers with the exception of EpiPens in the case of an emergency.
-Campers who will self-administer medication while at the museum for camp should submit the Authorized Medication form by contacting firstname.lastname@example.org.
+If your camper will self-administer medication while at the museum for camp, you must submit the Authorized Medication form by contacting email@example.com.

-+ MY CAMPER MAY NEED ACCOMMODATIONS.
+MY CAMPER MAY NEED LEARNING OR OTHER ACCOMMODATIONS.
 WHAT SHOULD I DO?

 All MOST camps are designed to be inclusive and accessible to all types of learners.
 Personal aides may attend camp with your camper at no additional charge.
 Please contact Emily Stewart (firstname.lastname@example.org) to discuss and arrange accommodations/preparations for your camper.
 All relevant learning needs, accommodations, allergies, and health information should be listed on the camp registration form.